DRIVING SOCIAL AND ECONOMIC TRANSFORMATIONS

 Inspired by global examples such as MIT’s Kendall Square Initiative and Imperial College London’s White City Campus, the Melbourne based precinct will have the tools, platforms and services to facilitate a thriving and vibrant ecosystem that will enhance Australia’s productivity and sustainability.

-The innovation precinct builds on the achievements of LAB-14, the highly successful prototype which operated for two-and-a-half years (2015 - 2017).
+The innovation precinct builds on the achievements of LAB-14, the highly successful prototype which operated for two-and-a-half years (2015 - 2017 and attracted 40,000 people to events such as seminars, exhibitions and hackathons.
+LAB-14 was an on-site prototype used to test the concept of a new innovation precinct in Carlton.
 It will provide a home for technology focused organisations, cutting edge research and next-generation startups that will significantly benefit the Australian economy and society.

 In addition, the precinct will include retail, indoor and outdoor public spaces, student accommodation, offices and a childcare centre.
 Science Gallery Melbourne will also be a signature destination, inviting young learners to creatively explore the collisions between art and science.

-Keep informed of construction works, and changes to the Innovation Precinct below.
+Keep informed of construction works, and changes to Melbourne Connect.